 The Border

 The border to Panama was like maths.
 I didn’t get it.
 When we arrived to the disorganised jumble of buildings, there was a man with a fluorescent jacket looking very unofficial hanging around.
 He saw us and told us to bring our passports to get stamped at his hole in the wall next to a restaurant.
 Not dodgy at all we thought.
 So, fleeing the shouting man, we went up to the office where they obviously directed us back down to the man, who wasn’t best pleased that we thought he was a nutter.
 Thinking we were done, we sauntered across the old bridge to Panama where some soldiers kindly told us we are idiots and we didn’t have anything we needed.
 Back to the office then, to fill out a form and sign some things.
 By this point the plantain crisps we had been munching on had gone.
 This was the basis of my growing sadness, then there was all the signing and walking and the fact we had three buses and two boats until our next location.
 My plantainless sadness was being amplified with every step.
 We then did the bridge again, this time passing the soldiers and coming to a booth where they told us we didn’t have a stamp.
 You guessed it.
-Bridge, office, stamp, bridge, booth, stamp no.2.
+Bridge, office, stamp, bridge, booth, stamp No.2.
 Done?
 No. We lined up for an age to reach a grumpy man in a booth where he was faffing around with our passports and checking we had proof of onward travel.
 But, I actually loved standing there while he decided my fate, the reason?
 I could get the wafts of cold air from the air-con through the slit in the glass and it was glorious.
 Finally, our passports were handed back to us and we were off to Bocas.

 Final thoughts